Trivante Stewart

-Trivante Vicent Stewart (born 22 March 2000) is a Jamaican professional footballer who plays as a forward for the Israeli club Maccabi Haifa and the Jamaica national team.
+Trivante Vicent Stewart (born 22 March 2000) is a Jamaican professional footballer who plays as a forward for Gaziantep on loan from Maccabi Haifa and the Jamaica national team.

 Amateur and school career

 Stewart started his career with DB Basovak in his hometown of Spanish Town before going on to play football at Innswood High School and Charlie Smith High School, the latter of which he represented in the Manning Cup.

 Professional career

 He started his professional career with UWI, before a move to Molynes United in 2022.
 Mid-way through the 2022 season, he moved to Mount Pleasant, where he flourished, scoring five goals in his first four games for the Saint Ann Parish-based club.

 On 17 August 2023, Stewart officially joined Italian side Salernitana on a permanent deal, signing a three-year contract with the club, with a further option.
-In the process, he became the third Jamaican footballer to ever play in Serie A, as well as the first one to join it from his own national league.
+In the process, he became the first Jamaican footballer to ever play in Serie A (Note: as Ravel Morrison and Rolando Aarons represented England at the time they were playing in Serie A), as well as the first one to join it from his own national league.
 On 1 October 2023, Trivante made his debut for Salernitana, coming on as a substitute in the 79th minute against Inter Milan.
 However, Salernitana lost 4-0, with Lautaro Martinez, himself a substitute, scoring all four goals.

 On 15 February 2024, Stewart was loaned out to Serbian club Javor Ivanjica with an option to buy.
 After completing his loan at Javor Ivanjica, Stewart was permanently sold by Salernitana to another Serbian club, Radnički Niš in July 2024.
 On 15 July 2025, Stewart left Radnički Niš for Maccabi Haifa in the Israeli Premier League with a transfer fee of €1.5 million, a record sale for Radnički Niš.